frederic-perez/AmE-dictionary/data/dictionary.md

 __anhedonia__ _n_ The inability to feel or experience pleasure.
 __animadversion__ _n_ Strong criticism. _Syn_ censure _I meant no animadversions against any one, and certainly intended no disrespectful allusions to your mother._
 __animal__ _n_ Thing. _Standup is a whole different animal._ _A perfect job?
 Is there any such animal?_
+__anime__ _n_ /ˈænɪˌmeɪ/ A style of animation developed in Japan, characterized by stylized colorful art and often adult themes.
 __animosity__ _n_ :nine::m: __1__ Bitter hostility or open enmity; active hatred. _She tried to put her animosity aside._ __2__ A hostile feeling or act. :es: rencor
 __animus__ _n_ :six::pencil2: __1__ Strong dislike or enmity; animosity. _The animus between the Yankees and Red Sox._ _His voice was hardly heard against local animus._ :es: odio __2__ Purpose; intention; animating spirit.
 __aniseed__ _n_